 Making sure your home is properly insulated can do more than save you money on your energy bills.
-It will also add to the value of your property.
+It can contribute to a higher market value, especially if the improvements result in a better registered energy label.

 Dutch housing market